The Birthplace of a Famous Beer Resonates, With a Twist

 Those who study beer and gastronomy will immediately think of the Trappist beer of Chimay, Belgium, or perhaps the cheese made under auspices of Chimay abbey.
 We have an interest in Chimay’s beer and have written about it here in numerous respects.
 We uncovered its alcohol content as it was 1877 and revealed that Chimay was all-malt in 1969, for example.

-While the beer was commercialized early – we’re speaking relatively here – was it well-enough known in the 1930s to enter into a dish of international catering?
+While the beer was commercialized early, and we’re speaking in relative terms here, was it well-enough known in the 1930s to feature in international catering?
 Not at all.
-Apart from the temporal problem the idea that the sparest of monastic diets inspired a plush restaurant dish is out of the question.
+Apart from the temporal problem the idea that the sparest of monastic diets could inspire a plush restaurant dish is simply a non-starter.

-Chimay must have meant something else, then, and did.
+Chimay must have had another signification.
 Yet explanations do not come easily.
-The Hainault region in Belgium is not a gastronomic haven (despite or perhaps because of the famous Spa), not a haunt of luxe hotels that developed dishes soon to become staples on the international food circuit.
+The Hainault in Belgium (main cities Mons, Tourney, Charleroi) is not known as a gastronomic haven, despite or perhaps because of the famous Spa.
+The region does not harbour the kind of luxe hotels that produced finally staples of international dining and catering.

-Chicken Normandy, peach Melba, veal Marengo (connected to Napoleon), Saratoga chips, all make sense.
-What could rural Chimay, dominated by an ancient castle inhabited by an old line of European aristocracy, have to do with haute bourgeois eating in hardscrabble 1930s Regina?
+Chicken Normandy, peach Melba, veal Marengo (connected to Napoleon), Saratoga chips – all make sense.
+What could rural Chimay, dominated by the ancient castle of an old line of European aristocracy, have to do with haute bourgeois food in hardscrabble, 1930s Regina?

-I have researched the question and cannot find a crystal-clear answer, but almost certainly the dish is named for Clara Ward, Princesse de Caraman-Chimay (1873-1916).
-She was born in Detroit, Michigan from an industrialist family and married the Prince of said title at only 16 or 17 (accounts vary).
+I have researched the question, and almost certainly the dish is named for Clara Ward, Princesse de Caraman-Chimay (1873-1916).
+She was born in Detroit, Michigan of an industrialist family and married the Prince of said title at only 16 or 17 (accounts vary).
 Her background and eventful life are set out in this referenced Wikipedia essay.

 Only the second American to become a princess, the union with the twice-her-age Prince did not last.
 She took up with King Leopold II, a cousin of the Prince, and ended marrying three more times.
 She had a stage career as well and possibly worked as a courtesan, a femme de scandale.